BitBytes-team/Project-8/README.md

 **Running instructions:
 1. npm install
-2. npm install react-mentions
+2.  npm run build:w
+If you encounter any error regarding the Mentions and Material UI do the Step 3 and 4 and do step no 2 again and go to step 5.
+If not, You can go Directly to Step 5
-3. npm install @mui/icons-material
+3. npm install react-mentions
-4. npm run build:w
+4. npm install @mui/icons-material
 5. node loaddatabase.js
 6. node webserver.js
 **